Agents

 | Instructions | System prompt and model defaults shape how the agent works. |

-| Tools | File, shell, web, notebook, scoped-file, and management tools define what the agent can do. |
+| Tools | File, shell, web, notebook, scoped-file, task/swarm management, scheduling, messaging, and integration tools define what the agent can do when the current surface and provider support them. |

 | Skills | Reusable instructions and slash-command style capabilities. |